AKSHI-06/SQL-portfolio/README.md

 # SQL-portfolio
-A collection of SQL projects showcasing data analysis, metric calculations, and visualization.
-Includes practical examples and detailed reports.
+Hello, and thanks for stopping by!
+This repository contains examples of SQL queries and analyses I've developed for solo projects.
+It showcases my work through SQL, machine learning, and other data analytics courses.
+Explore practical examples and detailed reports that demonstrate my skills in data manipulation, metric calculation, and visualization.

 ## Projects